2014 SIU Edwardsville Cougars men's soccer team

-The 2014 SIU Edwardsville Cougars men's soccer team represents Southern Illinois University Edwardsville during the 2014 NCAA Division I men's soccer season.
-The Cougars are coached in 2014 by co-head coaches Brian Jones and David Korn.
-The team plays their home games on Bob Guelker Field at the Ralph Korte Stadium as an affiliate member of the Missouri Valley Conference (MVC).
+The 2014 SIU Edwardsville Cougars men's soccer team represented Southern Illinois University Edwardsville during the 2014 NCAA Division I men's soccer season.
+The Cougars were coached in 2014 by co-head coaches Brian Jones and David Korn.
+The team played their home games on Bob Guelker Field at the Ralph Korte Stadium as an affiliate member of the Missouri Valley Conference (MVC).